populse/capsul/completion.md

 Path generation API
 ===================

-We call path generation the automatic creation of path values that are missing from a process parameters given the values of one or more other path parameters.
-This issue describes how this path creation is managed by Capsul and what are the API changes that are required to make it work.
+We call path generation the automatic creation of paths values for a process instance.
+This document describes the path generation system of Capsul.

 General principles